-If you’re interested, here’s a post I did where I created a beginners guide the getting around Madrid on public transportation.
-I go more in depth as far as ticket prices, one ways, and the different forms of public transport offered in Madrid.
+If you’re interested, here’s a post I did where I created a beginner’s guide the getting around Madrid on public transportation.
+I go more in-depth as far as ticket prices, and the different forms of public transport offered in Madrid.
 Everyone from locals to tourists use it to get around because it’s amazing.

 The main takeaway I think is that although these are things that I wish I would have known before moving to Madrid, finding out about these little things when I did is what made my experience and growth even more interesting and fun.

 Well, except maybe for the allergies part ?